robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-For instance, social scale is major consideration for social network analysis, especially in the context of different types of relationships, such as grooming and association, that are typically examined separately while answering a single question (Carter, Lee, & Marshall, 2015;
+For instance, social scale is major consideration for social network analysis, especially in the context of different types of relationships, such as grooming and association, that are typically examined separately while answering a single question (Castles et al. 2014;
-Castles et al., 2014; Farine, 2015).
+<span class="citeproc-not-found" data-reference-id="Cater_2015">**???**</span>;
+D. R. Farine 2015).
 Furthermore, it is a common trope that individuals must be associating to interact, and many studies therefore assume that proximity is proxy for interacting (Farine, 2015).
 For instance, baboons need to be in proximity in order to groom each other.
-However, animals have certain interactions that do not require proximity such as long-distance vocalization and olfactory signals (Carter et al., 2015).
-With the advancement of biologging technology, we have the ability to record social interactions that do not require proximity, particularly long-distance communication networks with devices like microphone arrays (Snijders & Naguib, 2017).
+However, animals have certain interactions that do not require proximity such as long-distance vocalization and olfactory signals (Carter, Lee, and Marshall 2015) With the advancement of biologging technology, we have the ability to record social interactions that do not require proximity, particularly long-distance communication networks with devices like microphone arrays (Snijders & Naguib, 2017).
 These varying social scales can have different fitness repercussions for individuals.
 Rhesus macaques (*Macaca mulatta*) had higher survivorship when they had fewer but stronger, more stable social associates and grooming partners rather than simply more associates (Ellis, Snyder-Mackler, Ruiz-Lambides, Platt, & Brent, 2019).
 This finding highlights that different qualities of social scales have lasting consequences.

 Temporal scale is also important for understanding the repercussions of social phenotypes.
 For instance, social phenotypes can change over